blakkan/exercise_2/Readme.txt

 admittedly does not use stream id's and/or directed streams to exactly match the streams in the figure.

+G) We have a rather old version of postgres in our class AMIs (8.4).
+It doesn't support the "Upsert" (i.e. update or insert) operation supported in the 9-series.
+I added a function providing this capability to the count bolt.

-G) I do most of my development for the class (from about the 6th week) by mounting the EC2 file system on my local ubuntu machine, then using gedit (and atom) editors running on ubuntu.
+H) I do most of my development for the class (from about the 6th week) by mounting the EC2 file system on my local ubuntu machine, then using gedit (and atom) editors running on ubuntu.
 (all the actual execution takes place on the EC2 centos instance, of course).
 Experience is that it works reasonably well, but the atom editor sometimes crashes becuse of the slow speed